 An example of these first Christian underground catacombs is the Catacomb of Priscilla whereas an example of the last is the Catacomb of Domitilla.
 The Catacomb was built by digging a stairway into the compressed volcanic ash ground (called tufa) and then shelf like tombs were hollowed out in the walls for individual burials.
 The word Catacombs actually means “near the hollows”.
 These shelves (or loculi) were sealed with slabs and inscriptions were made.

 Frescoed cubicula were square or polygonal burial chambers for the more important, examples of which can be found in the Catacombs of St Callixtus.

 Our Rome Catacombs Tour explores some of these catacombs underground and it is a poignant adventure not to be missed.

-Eventually the persecutions ended with the coming of Emperor Constantine as the new Emperor of Rome.
+Eventually the persecutions ended with the coming of Emperor Constantine who saw a vision of the Cross in the sky when he was marching across to conquer Rome and as a result when he became the new Emperor, he legalised Christianity with the Edict of Milan in 313 AD.
 Read about how Rome & the Catholic Church developed then in our next post.

 - Acts 11:26

 - Letter to the Smyrnaeans, Ignatius of Antioch, Ch VIII – “Wherever the bishop shall appear, there let the multitude [of the people] also be; even as, wherever Jesus Christ is, there is the Catholic Church.”</note] written by St Ignatius of Antioch in 107 AD.

 Unsurprisingly, the first Christians in Rome were Jewish in origin – about 8,000 of them who initially settled in the Roman district of Trastevere after the Jewish Diaspora.

 - See the Roman historian Tacitus in his Annales XV,44